swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

  (service entity categories or `<md:RequestedAttribute>` elements).

 > [\*\]: This requirement does not apply to attributes that are not "identity" attributes, for example transaction identifiers or any other attribute that does not directly belong to a user's identity.

+<a name="message-content-requirements-for-holder-of-key"></a>
+#### 6.2.2.
+Message Content Requirements for Holder-of-key

+When the Holder-of-key Web Browser SSO Profile has been used during the authentication of the user, information about the X.509 certificate presented by the user MUST be included in a `<ds:KeyInfo>` element placed in the `<saml2:SubjectConfirmationData>` element.
+Section 2.4 of \[[SAML2HokAP](#saml2hokap)\] defines the requirements for this.

+This profile adds the following requirements to what is specified in \[[SAML2HokAP](#saml2hokap)\]:

+The user X.509 certificate SHOULD be represented using a `<ds:X509Certificate>` element in all cases, except for the cases when this certificate contains identity information about the subject that is not represented as SAML attributes in the `<saml2:AttributeStatement>` element.
+The reason for this is to ensure the privacy of the user and not release identity information that is not requested by the Service Provider (see section [6.2.1](#attribute-release-and-consuming-rules) above).

+In these cases the `<ds:X509Certificate>` MUST NOT be used, and the Identity Provider SHOULD include a `<ds:KeyValue>` representing the public key of the user certificate.

 <a name="processing-requirements2"></a>
 ### 6.3.
 Processing Requirements